sambatriste/netty-wiki-translation/Using-as-a-generic-library.md

 buf.release(); // The direct buffer is returned to the pool.
 ```

 However, reference counting isn't a holy grail.
-If the pooled buffer has been garbage-collected by JVM before its underlying memory region is returned to the pool, the pool will be exhausted eventually due to the leaks.
+If the JVM garbage-collects the pooled buffer before its underlying memory region is returned to the pool, the leaks will eventually exhaust the pool.

-To help you troubleshoot a leak, Netty provides leak detection mechanism, which is flexible enough to let you trade off between the performance of your application and the detail of the leak report.
+To help you troubleshoot a leak, Netty provides a leak-detection mechanism which is flexible enough to let you trade off between the your application's performance and the detail of the leak report.
 For more information, please refer to [[Reference-counted-objects]].

 ## Listenable futures and event loops

-Performing a task asynchronously - scheduling a task and getting notified on completion - is becoming more and more important.

-When `java.util.concurrent.Future` appeared first, our excitement didn't last long.
-It was because we had to _block_ to get notified on completion.
-In asynchronous programming, you must be able to specify _what has to be done_ on completion rather than waiting for the outcome.
+Performing a task asynchronously - scheduling a task and getting notified on completion - is common, and should be easy.
+When `java.util.concurrent.Future` appeared first, our excitement didn't last long.: we had to _block_ to get notified on completion.
+In asynchronous programming, you specify _what to do_ on completion rather than wait for the outcome.

 `io.netty.concurrent.Future` is a subtype of JDK `Future`.
-It allows you to add a listener to it so your listener is invoked by an event loop when the future is fulfilled.
+It lets you add a listener which will be invoked by an event loop when the future is fulfilled.

 `io.netty.util.concurrent.EventExecutor` is a single-threaded event loop that extends `java.util.concurrent.ScheduledExecutorService`.
-You can build your own event loop with it or use it as a feature-rich task executor.
+You can build your own event loop or use it as a feature-rich task executor.
 Usually, you create multiple `EventExecutor's to take advantage of parallelism:

 ```java
 EventExecutorGroup group = new DefaultEventExecutorGroup(4); // 4 threads